CaptainCodeman/svelte-web-storage/README.md

 ## Comparison (work in progress)

 There are lots of packages that do similar things to this lib, so why might you want to use this one?
-I've tried to put together a comparison of all the ones I could find - I'm not claiming it's an exhaustive or 100% accurate liste, so let me know if there is something I've missed or you think is incorrect.
+I've tried to put together a comparison of all the ones I could find - I'm not claiming it's an exhaustive or a 100% accurate list, so let me know if there is something I've missed or you think is incorrect.

 The criteria for comparing includes: